hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 - **`filtered_feature_bc_matrix`:** folder containing all files needed to construct the count matrix using data filtered by Cell Ranger
 - **`raw_feature_bc_matrix`:** folder containing all files needed to construct the count matrix using the raw unfiltered data

-We are mainly interested in the `raw_feature_bc_matrix` folder as we wish to perform our own QC and filtering while accounting for the biology of our experiment/biological system.
+While Cell Ranger performs filtering on the expression counts (see note below), we wish to perform our own QC and filtering because we want to account for the biology of our experiment/biological system.
+Given this **we are only interested in the `raw_feature_bc_matrix` folder** in the Cell Ranger output.

 > _**NOTE: Why do we not use the `filtered_feature_bc_matrix` folder?** The `filtered_feature_bc_matrix` uses [internal filtering criteria by Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/algorithms/overview), and we do not have control of what cells to keep or abandon._
 >
 > _The filtering performed by Cell Ranger when generating the `filtered_feature_bc_matrix` is often good; however, sometimes data can be of very high quality and the Seurat filtering process can remove high quality cells.
 In addition, it is generally preferable to explore your own data while taking into account the biology of the experiment for applying thresholds during filtering.
 For example, if you expect a particular cell type in your dataset to be smaller and/or not as transcriptionally active as other cell types in your dataset, these cells have the potential to be filtered out.
 However, with Cell Ranger v3 they have tried to account for cells of different sizes (for example, tumor vs infiltrating lymphocytes), and now may not filter as many low quality cells as needed._

-If we had a single sample, we could generate the count matrix and then subsequently create [a Seurat object](https://github.com/satijalab/seurat/wiki/Seurat):
+If we had a single sample, we could generate the count matrix and then subsequently create a Seurat object:

+> The Seurat object is a custom list-like object that has well-defined spaces to store specific information/data.
+You can find more information about the slots in the Seurat object [at this link](https://github.com/satijalab/seurat/wiki/Seurat).

 ```r
 # How to read in 10X data for a single sample (output is a sparse matrix)